 Trace Royal Mail Post & Go Stamps

-What do the other Post & Go numbers mean?
+What do the other Post & Go numbers or alphanumeric codes mean?

 The number following the location identifier (1 in the above example) is the machine number (sometimes referred to as Kiosk).
+Early Post & Go stamps only used 1 digit for the machine number but 2 digit machine numbers were soon introduced.
 Some Post & Go locations have multiple machines and this part of the code enables collectors to identify the specific machine that issued a stamp.

 The last number can reach a maximum of 99 and represents the item number vended during a specific user session.
 In the above example the number is 14 meaning it was the 14th stamp issued in the user session.

 Post & Go machines issue a new generation of self-adhesive British postage stamps that are rapidly capturing the interest of stamp collectors.
-They are currently available from nearly 150 fixed locations in the UK which have Post and Go machines plus a few additional mobile and philatelic identification numbers used at exhibitions etc.
+Post & Go stamps are now available from machines at numerous fixed locations in the UK plus some museums and a few additional mobile and philatelic identification numbers used at exhibitions etc.

 While we wont be providing the basic information about Post & Go stamp issues - as that is available from existing philatelic blogs and websites - we do plan to develop useful tools and other resources to help collectors identify, catalogue and write up their Post & Go stamp collection.